RI-SE/smirk/docs/System Requirements Specification.md

 - **SYS-PER-REQ1: The pedestrian recognition component shall identify pedestrians with a true positive rate of 93% when they are within 50 m.**
 - **SYS-PER-REQ2: The false negative rate of the pedestrian recognition component shall not exceed 7% within 50 m.**
 - **SYS-PER-REQ3: The false positive rate of the pedestrian recognition component shall not exceed 0.01% within 50 m.**
-- **SYS-PER-REQ4: In a sequence of consecutive images from a 10 FPS video feed, any pedestrian within 50 m shall not be missed in more than 20% of the frames.**
+- **SYS-PER-REQ4: In any sequence of 5 consecutive frames from a 10 FPS video feed, no pedestrian within 50 m shall be missed in more than 20% of the frames.**
 - **SYS-PER-REQ5: For pedestrians within 50 m, the pedestrian recognition component shall determine the position of pedestrians within 50 cm of their actual position.**
 - **SYS-PER-REQ6: The pedestrian recognition component shall allow an inference speed of at least 10 FPS in the ESI Pro-SiVIC simulation.**